dxc-technology/halstack-style-guide/Checkbox/README.md

 Two main states can be defined in the checkbox component from this design system, it could be marked as selected or unselected whether if you want to include the item or not in the action that is going to take place.
 Another third state is considered as indeterminate that cannot be classified into selected or unselected.

-The using of checkbox would be reasonable to proceed with the setting configuration, multiple choices offered, binary response (yes/no), or accept conditions and additional features.
+The using of checkbox would be reasonable to proceed with the settings configuration, multiple choices offered, binary response (yes/no), or accept conditions and additional features.
 <br>

 ##### *Appereance*